 - 1/4 cup fresh cilantro chopped

-- 2 Tbsp green onion chopped
+- 2 tablespoons green onion chopped

-- Salt & Pepper to taste
+- salt & pepper to taste

 - In a medium bowl, using a fork or potato masher, smash the chickpeas

 - Season with salt and pepper, to taste.

 - Note: This salad also makes a great dip.
-Serve with cut up veggies, crackers, or pita chips.
+Serve with cut-up veggies, crackers, or pita chips.
 Best eaten the day it is made because it will turn brown due to the avocado.

 Storage Tip:If you want to make this ahead of time and have it still keep its pretty green color, there's a trick for that.
 I have had a lot of luck keeping it from turning too dark by placing the avocado pit in an airtight bowl with the spread and storing it in the refrigerator.
 It will keep longer that way.

 To obtain the most accurate representation of the nutritional information in a given recipe, you should calculate the nutritional information with the actual ingredients used in your recipe, using your preferred nutrition calculator.
 You are solely responsible for ensuring that any nutritional information provided is accurate, complete, and useful.